bemasher/rtlamr/README.md

 Check out the table of meters I've been compiling from various internet sources: [ERT Compatible Meters](https://github.com/bemasher/rtlamr/blob/master/meters.md)

 If you've got a meter not on the list that you've successfully received messages from, you can submit this info via a form available at the link above.

-There's now experimental support for meters with R900 transmitters!

 ### Ethics
 _Do not use this for nefarious purposes._ If you do, I don't want to know about it, I am not and will not be responsible for your lack of common decency and/or foresight.
 However, if you find a clever non-evil use for this, by all means, share.